ucb-eecs251b/sp22-labs/lab4/spec.md

 ### Generating LIBs

-Notice that there is now a folder called `vlsi/asap7_lib`.
+First, navigate to `vlsi/asap7_lib`.
 Inside, there are a few TCL files and a Makefile.
-Let's go through them one-by-one to see how Liberate works in order to characterize the flip-flop we looked at in Lab 3.
-We will also then compare it against the LIB that comes from the PDK, which is located at `~eecs251b/sp22-workspace/asap7/asap7sc7p5t/LIB/asap7sc7p5t_24_SEQ_RVT_TT.lib`.
+Let's go through them one-by-one to see how Liberate works in order to characterize our "custom" flip-flop.
+We will also then compare it against the LIB that comes from the PDK, which is located at `~eecs251b/sp22-workspace/asap7/asap7sc7p5t_27/LIB/NLDM/asap7sc7p5t_SEQ_RVT_TT_nldm_201020.lib.gz`.

 The Makefile is very simple.
 You can see that `CELL_TYPE` is set to `DFF`, which passes `char_DFF.tcl` to the `liberate` command.
 This TCL file is set up